 Max is better at maths than David, but is worse at maths than Sarah.

 (We are comparing Max’s ability at maths to David’s and then to Sarah’s.
 As good and bad are both irregular forms, we use better and worse)

 Superlative adjectives are used to describe an object that is at the upper or lower limit of a quality (e.g. the tallest, the smallest, the fastest, the highest).

 In other words, they describe extremes.
 They are used in sentences to compare three or more nouns:

 Noun + verb + the + superlative adjective + noun.

 E.g. Parrots are the noisiest birds in the jungle.

 To form superlatives, you need to follow similar rules to those above for making comparative adjectives.

-For two-syllable or longer adjectives (that don’t end in ‘y’) we keep the adjective the same but add ‘the most’ in front of the adjective (e.g. boring – the most boring).
+For two-syllable (or longer) adjectives, we keep the adjective the same but add ‘the most’ in front (e.g. boring – the most boring).

 Table: How to form comparative and superlative adjectives